rynocav226/wedding-website/frontend/README.md

 General
 > Change title and icon - DONE
 > change favorite title - DONE
-> Have addresses open in map apps on phone
+> Have addresses open in map apps on phone - DONE
 > initial page load shows unstyled navbar for a quick sec -- DONE
 > once hosted, test when backend is not running and database is not running and handle error paths
 > revert error handling to the example - DONE